enkidevs/curriculum/lua/lua-core/conditional-statements-in-lua-i/if-in-lua-ii.md

 ---
 ## Content

-Here's an example of an `if` statement in Lua that checks if a number is positive and prints a message accordingly:
+Here's another example of an `if` statement in Lua.
+This checks if a number is positive and prints a message accordingly:
 ```lua
 num = 10
 if num > 0 then